phikai/runkeeper-wordpress-activity-feed/readme.txt

 == Description ==

 The RunKeeper + WordPress Activity Feed plugin automatically posts RunKeeper Activities straight to your blog.
 All you need to do is activate the plugin and connect your account.
 After that, track your activities with RunKeeper and they'll show up on your WordPress site for everyone to see!

+**NEW FEATURE**: Metric Unit Support

+* Post Options and the Widget now support the use of metric units, just update your options!

 **NEW FEATURE**: RunKeeper Records Widget